Héctor Lavoe: Early life

-Héctor was born 30 September 1946 in Ponce, Puerto Rico, to Francisca (Pachita) Martínez and Luis Pérez, and raised in the Machuelo Abajo barrio of the city.
+Héctor was born on September 30, 1946 in Ponce, Puerto Rico, to Francisca (Pachita) Martínez and Luis Pérez, and raised in the Machuelo Abajo barrio of the city.
 He was inspired early in life by his musically talented family.
 His grandfather, Don Juan Martínez, was a singer of controversial songs, which led to physical confrontations.
 His uncle was well known in Ponce as a tres player.
 His mother Francisca, also known as Pachita, was well known by her family and townspeople for her beautiful singing voice.
 His father, Luis, supported his wife and eight children by singing and playing guitar with trios and big bands.
 He was in high demand as a guitarist for the Fiestas de Cruz celebrations and other popular religious ceremonies, and he wanted his son to receive formal musical training as a trombonist; Héctor dreamt of being a singer.
 Héctor was influenced by Puerto Rican singers such as Jesús Sánchez Erazo, also known as "Chuíto el de Bayamón" - one of the island's most successful folk singers, and Daniel Santos.
 Later in his life, he would record songs with both artists.

 Héctor attended the local Juan Morel Campos Public School of Music where the first instrument he learned to play was the saxophone.
 His classmates included José Febles and multi-instrumentalist Papo Lucca.
 One of his teachers was very strict and demanded that he practice good diction and manners, and have a strong stage presence.
 He felt Héctor would become a superstar as a bolero singer.
 From the start Héctor was a star with exceptional charisma, talent, and charm.
 One of a kind, his unique voice, refined and with impeccable diction, demanded attention.
 Well on his way to becoming a popular-music vocalist, he began frequenting clubs such as Segovia, where he sang accompanied by his childhood friends, Roberto García and José Febles.
 At age 17, Lavoe abandoned school and sang with a ten-piece band.
-He moved permanently to New York on 3 May 1963, against his father's wishes, as an older brother had moved there and later died of a drug overdose.
+He moved permanently to New York on May 3, 1963, against his father's wishes, as an older brother had moved there and later died of a drug overdose.
 It would take many years before Héctor was able to reconcile with his father.